List of FIFA World Cup hosts: 2034 FIFA World Cup

+2038 FIFA World Cup

+The bidding process for this World Cup has yet to start, and no information has been published about how the bidding process will work.
+However, if FIFA's confederation exclusion process is still used for 2038, it is likely only North America and/or Oceania will be allowed to host; South America, Europe and Africa would be ineligible to bid due to the agreement to host the 2030 World Cup in Morocco, Portugal and Spain with celebratory games in Argentina, Paraguay and Uruguay, while Asia will host the 2034 World Cup in Saudi Arabia.

+Fox Sports columnist Martin Rogers suggested that the 2026 FIFA World Cup hosts (United States, Canada and Mexico) might host again either together or separately, due to Oceania possibly not having enough large stadiums to host by itself.

+In May 2025, FIFA vice-president Victor Montagliani supported the idea of England to make either a solo bid or another joint United Kingdom bid for the 2038 FIFA World Cup, stating that the current system of awarding bids favours those who spend money to gain votes instead of bidders with existing infrastructure as well as the successful bids for UEFA Euro 2028 and the 2035 FIFA Women's World Cup.
+That same month, The Athletic reported that New Zealand was considering a joint bid, possibly with Fiji and the United States.

 Total bids by country

 World Cup-winning bids are bolded.
-Withdrawn bids are italicized.
+Withdrawn bids are italicised.
 Rejected bids, as well as planned but not-yet-official bids for 2030 and beyond, are not included.

 Host country performances

 Except in 1934, when Italy had to qualify for the main tournament, host nations have always been granted automatic spots in the World Cup.

 It is widely considered that home advantage is a benefit in the World Cup, with the host team usually performing above average.
 In 13 of the 22 tournaments a host country has reached the last 4.
 Of the 8 teams that have won the tournament, all except Brazil and Spain have been champions while hosting, with England winning its only title as hosts.
 Further, Sweden got to its only final on home soil.
 Chile and South Korea had their only semi-final finishes at home, and Mexico (twice) and an independent Russia achieved their only finishes in the top eight while hosting.
 South Africa and Qatar are the only hosts to not go past the first round.